S2BCBCDev/voting-dapp-tutorial-2023-bis/LABxTutorialVotingDapp2023/LAB2.md

 <a name="running-the-tests"></a>

-1. Open your terminal or command prompt.

-2. Navigate to the root directory of your project where your `hardhat.config.js` file is located.
+1. Make sure you are located into "voting-dapp-2023/hardhat", directory where your `hardhat.config.js` file is located.

-3. Run the following command to execute the tests:
+2. Run the following command to execute the tests:

 ```bash
 npx hardhat test